-- Using a loop, read all the numbers for the first list and append it to the list.
+- Using a loop, read all the numbers for the first list and append them to the list.
 This loop will ask the user to enter the list item for each index one by one.
 The user will enter the number, our program will read it and append it to the list.

 - Similarly, take the total number for the second list and read all the numbers for the second list one by one from the user.
 We are using two loops here.
-The first loop will read and populate all the numbers for the first list and the second list will do the same for the second list.
+The first loop will read and populate all the numbers for the first list, and the second list will do the same for the second list.

 - Append both lists and save it in a different variable.
 This is the final list.

 - Sort the final list.
-For sorting we can implement our own sorting algorithm like selection sort, bubble sort, quick sort etc. but python provides one inbuilt method for sorting the list items easily.
+For sorting, we can implement our own sorting algorithm like selection sort, bubble sort, quick sort, etc. but python provides one inbuilt method for sorting the list items easily.
 We will use that one.